-Business Logic represent a set of features that can be added to existing cubes.
+Business logic represents a set of features that you can add to existing cubes.
 They are usually comprised of one or more rule templates, and may also add features to existing dimensions.
-To be fully operational, the user may have to extend other database content.
+To be fully operational, you may have to extend other database content.

-The Version Blending business logic adds rules that blend values from the Actual version into forecast versions.
+Version blending business logic adds rules that blend values from the actual version into forecast versions.

 KPI Calculation allows you to control the calculation of key performance indicators in a controlling dimension based on expressions from an attribute in that dimension.

 When adding this business logic, you must specify the controlling dimension, which can be an existing dimension that contains KPIs, or a new dimension; in the latter case, that dimension will be created.
 Attributes called “Calculation” and “CalculationDependencies” will be added to this dimension.
 In the cube itself, a rule template for the KPI Calculation is added.

 KPI Calculation (by Version) operates in a similar way to KPI Calculation but calculates the KPI based on a selection from the

 When adding this business logic, you must specify the controlling dimension, which can be an existing dimension that contains KPIs, or a new dimension; in the latter case, that dimension will be created.
 Four attributes (PCalculation, PCalculationDependencies, ACalculation, and ACalculationDependencies) will be created in the controlling dimension if missing.
 In the

 Version dimension (created if missing), an attribute called “Calculation Schema” is created.